ramanshrivastava/navigation_rl/README.md

 ## Instructions:
-The README describes how to run the code in the repository, to train the agent.
-For additional resources on creating READMEs or using Markdown, see here and here.

-Follow the instructions in `Navigation.ipynb` to train the agent

-Open the `Navigation.ipynb` jupyter notebook and execute each code cell to train the agent.
+1. Open the `Navigation.ipynb` jupyter notebook and execute each code cell to train the agent.
+2. Once the necessary packages are imported as a next step provode the `file_name` for the `UnityEnvironment`